prettydiff/prettydiff/README.md

 Node.js and io.js support is provided by api/node-local.js.
 This file can execute in the following modes:

 * auto - Determine if the resource is text, a file, or a directory and process as such (except that directories are processed with the subdirectory option)
 * screen - code input is on the command line and output is to the command line
 * filescreen - code input is in a file and the output is to the command line
 * file - the input and the output reside in files
 * directory - everything in a directory is processed into a specified output directory except ".", "..", and subdirectories
 * subdirectory - process the entire directory tree

-Execute in the context of a NodeJS application:
+**Execute in the context of a NodeJS application**

+First install the prettydiff package locally

+    npm install prettydiff

+Add this code to your application

     var prettydiff = require("prettydiff"),
         args       = {